utopia-foss/dantro/doc/plotting/plot_data_selection.rst

 However, there are many ways to further control when a visualization is created and how it looks like.
 All parameters for controlling DAG visualization can be passed via the ``dag_visualization`` in a plot configuration.

-Such a plot may look like this:
+Such a plot may look like these:

 .. image:: ../_static/_gen/dag_vis/doc_examples_define.pdf
    :target: ../_static/_gen/dag_vis/doc_examples_define.pdf